For my part, I travel not to go anywhere, but to go. I travel for travel's sake. The great affair is to move.

 Kindness

-From Ralph Waldo Emerson, writer and philosopher (1803-1882)
+From Ralph Waldo Emerson,

 You cannot do a kindness too soon, for you never know how soon it will be too late.